sunfounder/raphael-kit/docs/source/check_the_wiringpi_c.rst

 wiringPi includes lots of GPIO commands which enable you to control all kinds of interfaces on Raspberry Pi.
-You can test whether the wiringPi library is installed successfully or not by the following instructions.
+You can test whether the wiringPi library is installed successfully or not by the following instruction.

 .. raw:: html